JackScottAU/Aqua/README.md

 There are two main parts to the wider Aqua ecosystem:

-*  This specification, documenting the programming language and its standard libraries.
+*  The Aqua specification, documenting the programming language and its standard libraries.
 The canonical copy of the repository can be found on [BitBucket](https://bitbucket.org/JackScottAU/aqua).